 of ceramic works of art from archaic to modern times.

-In front of the Palazzo Municipale is the gothic Church of S.
+In front of the Palazzo Municipale is the gothic Church of S. Francesco.

 The former Franciscan convent with its ancient cloister is located